 Sometimes people require help to move or transfer from one position to another.
 This can become especially difficult outside of the home and often presents further challenges.
 Manual lifting and handling can place a severe strain on the person assisting, whether friend, family or care professional.
 As well as placing the individual requiring assistance at extra risk.
-By choosing appropriate equipment, such as a portable hoist, and using it effectively, you can greatly reduce the risk of sustaining an injury.
-Often, the quality of life for the individual concerned is also noticeably better.
+By choosing appropriate patient handling equipment, such as a portable hoist, and using it effectively, you can greatly reduce the risk of sustaining an injury.
+Often, the quality of life for a disabled individual is also noticeably better with accessibility of travel hoists.

-Portable hoists are an extremely important accessory for someone who has limited movement and desires to travel away from home.
+Portable hoists are an extremely important accessory for disabled individuals who have limited movement and desires to travel away from home.
 Portable hoists like the Oxford product range lift a person from one position to another safely.
 Furthermore, they ensure the person assisting that person does not in turn hurt themselves.

 Ultimately, the aim of using portable equipment is to reduce the risk of injury to the lowest level possible and to improve the patient’s standard of living.
 This is especially important when travelling outside the confines of the home.
 Additionally, a portable hoist helps maintain a level of independence both inside and outside the home.

 As always, choosing the right equipment is imperative for safe moving and handling.
 Therefore it is important to carry out a manual handling assessment every time.
 It is essential that as well as meeting the transfer needs, the equipment works effectively in the environment in which it is to be used, and the person assisting knows how to use it.